 Job posts help you find employees on LinkedIn.
 The platform offers two types of job posts: free and promoted.
-Read on to learn how to post a job for free on LinkedIn, how to make the LinkedIn job post more engaging, and what are the main differences from promoted LinkedIn jobs.
+Keep reading to learn how to post a job for free on LinkedIn, how to make the LinkedIn job post more engaging, and what are the main differences between promoted LinkedIn jobs and free job posts.

 Is Job posting free on Linkedin?